ggldnl/Differential-Drive-Hardware/README.md

 | On/off Switch | 1 | The 3d printed mount is compatible with a DPDT Mini Toggle Switch |

 ## 🤝 Contribution
 Feel free to contribute by opening issues or submitting pull requests.
-For further information, check out the [main Hexapod repository](https://github.com/ggldnl/Differential-Drive).
+For further information, check out the [repository containing the Controller](https://github.com/ggldnl/Differential-Drive).
 Give a ⭐️ to this project if you liked the content.